SeldonIO/seldon-core/docs-gb/kubernetes/hpa-rps-autoscaling.md

 in the query (`metricsQuery` in the same ConfigMap).

 Then, the information provided in the `describedObject` is used within the Prometheus query to select the right aggregations of the metric.
-For the RPS metric we have used to scale the Model (and the Server because of the 1-1 mapping), it makes sense to compute the aggregate RPS across all the replicas of a given model, so the `describedObject` references a specific Model CR.
+For the RPS metric used to scale the Model (and the Server because of the 1-1 mapping), it makes sense to compute the aggregate RPS across all the replicas of a given model, so the `describedObject` references a specific Model CR.